pandorabots-admin/docs/pages/faq.md

 **Is there a limit to how many bots I can create?**

-The Free Tier allows up to 2 bots; the Developer Tier allows up to 10 bots; and the Enterprise Tier includes a custom configuration to accommodate the number of bots required by your application.
+The Free Tier allows up to 2 bots; Please review the home page for other plan allowances.

 **Where are my chatlogs from last month?**